-Adaptive control by itself, is a control method that permits the vehicle to adapt the control in accordance with initially not known or variable parameters.
+In other words, adaptive control is a method that permits to adapt the vehicle’s control in accordance with variable parameters initially unknown.
 Unlike non-adaptive control, the adaptive control doesn’t require initial information of the unknown or variable limits in the UAV.
 The non-adaptive controllers keep control parameters fixed during all the operation, maintaining it fixed for any flight envelope, however, adaptive control focuses on the control changes, adjusting the different parameters according to variations in the platform and the environment.

 Adaptive control on UAV autopilots

-Traditional control systems and UAV autopilots configure PID controllers to adjust the control parameters to the specific needs of the platform.
-Adapting the control system configuration to static operation conditions.
+Traditional control systems and UAV autopilots are configured by PID controllers to adjust the control parameters to the specific needs of the platform.
+Adapting the control system configuration to static operating conditions.

 Application of the adaptive control on UAVs

-The applications where the integration of an adaptive control system is necessary in unmanned aircrafts are diverse, some of the main ones:
+The applications where the integration of an adaptive control system is necessary for unmanned aircraft are diverse, some of the main ones:

-- Large Aircrafts: The amount of fuel varies considerably between takeoff and landing, so characteristics as: weight, mass center, inertias, … perform great variations throughout the flight.
+- Large Aircraft: The amount of fuel varies considerably between takeoff and landing, so characteristics as weight, mass center, inertias, … perform great variations throughout the flight.

 - Aircraft for logistics and liquid dispersion: The mass varies considerably throughout the mission, either punctually or continuously, producing a substantial change in the aircraft layout.

-- Tethered aircrafts: Changes in height and position in this kind of aircrafts cause a variation in the force exerted by the cable, in both magnitude and direction.
+- Tethered aircraft: Changes in height and position in this kind of aircraft cause a variation in the force exerted by the cable, in both magnitude and direction.

 As we have mentioned there are some UAV autopilots that already integrate the adaptive control as it is the case of Veronte Autopilot, capable of performing all features described above for any kind of UAV, including tethered drones.